 On receiving satisfactory proof of death of a Member who has made a nomination, the Board shall, if and to the extent that the nomination is deemed valid under the law, either transfer or pay in accordance with the law the full value of the property comprised in the nomination to the person entitled.
 The nominee shall sign a written statement indemnifying the Credit Union against a subsequent greater claim arising.

-Upon a claim being made by the personal representative of a deceased Member, or the trustee in bankruptcy of a bankrupt Member or the liquidator or administrator in the winding up of a Corporate Member to any property in the Credit Union belonging to the deceased, bankrupt or Corporate Member the Directors shall pay such property to which the personal representative or trustee has become entitled,
+Upon a claim being made by the personal representative of a deceased Member, or the trustee in bankruptcy of a bankrupt Member or the liquidator or administrator in the winding up of a Corporate Member to any property in the Credit Union belonging to the deceased, bankrupt or Corporate Member the Directors shall pay such property to which the personal representative or trustee has become entitled, as the Executor may direct them.

+Upon a claim being made by the trustee in sequestration of a sequestrated Member to any property in the Credit Union belonging to the sequestrated Member, the Directors shall transfer or pay such property to which the trustee in sequestration has become entitled, as the trustee in sequestration may direct them.

-80. Incapacity
+45. Incapacity